dotnet/designs/accepted/2021/System.Diagnostics/Metrics-Design.md

 namespace System.Diagnostics.Metrics
 {
     /// <summary>
-    /// A helper class used by the Observable instruments Observe method to repro the measurement values
+    /// A helper class used by the Observable instruments Observe method to report the measurement values
     /// with the associated tags.
     /// </summary>
     public struct Measurement<T> where T : unmanaged